10 Scary Halloween Urban Legends

 Wailing Mother in White

 The story of Maria aka La Llorona has two versions.
 One tells how in a jealous rage with her unfaithful husband, she shoved her children into a raging river where they drowned.
 The other version tells of an accidental drowning of La Llorona's children.

 Regardless the story version, it's said if you're near a river at night, especially on Halloween, you can hear her gut-wrenching wails of despair.
 The legend describes the woman dressed in white roaming the banks of a river.
 As an added fright, it's said if you're unfortunate enough to see La Llorona, you're doomed to soon die.

 This urban legend seems to resurface every Halloween.
 A woman driving home at night is frightened when a car follows her.
 The driver flashes bright beam headlights now and then.
 The terrified woman arrives homes and the car pulls in behind her.
 She screams for her family inside the house to call the police as she runs to the front door.
 It turns out the car following her was a man who flashed the car headlights each time the murderer hidden in the back seat raised up with a knife poised to stab the unsuspecting woman.

 Halloween Haunted House Attraction

 It's only natural that a Halloween haunted house attraction be part of t he urban legend mix.
-This story is always about a five-storied haunted house that few complete the tour because it is so frightening.
-Each level proves scarier than the last testing the mettle of those brave enough to venture to each new story of horror.
+This story is always about a five-story haunted house where few people complete the tour because it is so frightening.
+Each level proves scarier than the last, testing the mettle of those brave enough to venture to each new story of horror.
 There are many versions of this Halloween urban legend.
 One version tells of a large monetary reward for anyone who can complete the tour.
-Other versions claim those who competes the tour later mysteriously disappear.
+Other versions claim those who complete the tour mysteriously disappear later.

 Retelling Scary Halloween Urban Legends